ganml/dcpython/README.md

 # dcpython
-Python code for the book Data Clustering with Python: From Theory to Implementation
+Python code for the book Data Clustering with Python: From Theory to Implementation.
+This work was supported by the Makuch Faculty Fund of the Department of Mathematics at the University of Connecticut.
+The authors gratefully acknowledge this support.

 If you write research articles and want to cite this software, please use the following citation:
 ```